Contents

 On the other hand, foreign bonds are issued by a foreign entity in a domestic market.
 They are denominated in the domestic currency.
 For example, a yen-denominated bond is sold by a non-Japanese issuer in Japan.
 A non-Japanese issuer could be a French company.
 Similarly, a US dollar-denominated bond is sold by a German company in the US.

-Eurobonds offer a more global and flexible approach to international debt financing.
+Eurobonds offers a more global and flexible approach to international debt financing.
 They allow issuers to tap into a wider investor base and diversify their funding sources.
 Foreign bonds are more closely tied to specific domestic markets.
 This can limit their reach and expose them to greater market volatility.
 Additionally, Eurobonds often benefit from lower regulatory burdens and streamlined issuance processes, making them an attractive option for international borrowers.

 Pros and cons of Eurobonds